Water footprint: Water footprint of companies (industrial sector)

 The water footprint of a business, the 'corporate water footprint', is defined as the total volume of freshwater that is used directly or indirectly to run and support a business.
 It is the total volume of water use to be associated with the use of the business outputs.
 The water footprint of a business consists of water used for producing/manufacturing or for supporting activities and the indirect water use in the producer's supply chain.

 The Carbon Trust argue that a more robust approach is for businesses to go beyond simple volumetric measurement to assess the full range of water impact from all sites.
 Its work with leading global pharmaceutical company GlaxoSmithKline (GSK) analysed four key categories: water availability, water quality, health impacts, and licence to operate (including reputational and regulatory risks) in order to enable GSK to quantitatively measure, and credibly reduce, its year-on-year water impact.

 The Coca-Cola Company operates over a thousand manufacturing plants in about 200 countries.
 Making its drink uses a lot of water.
 Critics say its water footprint has been large.
 Coca-Cola has started to look at its water sustainability.
 It has now set out goals to reduce its water footprint such as treating the water it uses so it goes back into the environment in a clean state.
-Another goal is to find sustainable sources for the raw materials it uses in its drinks, such as sugarcane, oranges, and corn.
+Another goal is to find sustainable sources for the raw materials it uses in its drinks, such as sugarcane, oranges, and maize.
 By making its water footprint better, the company can reduce costs, improve the environment, and benefit the communities in which it operates.